makeitcloudy/makeitcloudy.github.io/_posts/2022-04-12-how-to-compile-open-ssl-from-sources-on-debian.md

 ```

 Then on the web interface of your ipmi, choose Configuration -> SSL Certification and pick the .csr

+## Refresh Supermicro IPMI certificate - older firmware - motherboard of X9 series
+For older firmware for the motherboard which was longer out of further support, but are still great use for the homelab.

 ## Summary
 For the IPMI certificate - Something is missing, needs some further work to validate the config which was done back then.